Jasper Helder is a partner in the international trade practice.

 Awards & Accolades

-- Recommended by the UK Legal 500 2017 in the trade category.
-Mr. Helder has “deep knowledge of the European regulatory environment.”
+- Recommended in Trade, WTO, anti-dumping and customs, Legal 500 UK 2017: Sources say he has a “deep knowledge of the European regulatory environment.”

-- Band 3 in International Trade/WTO, Chambers Global 2017 (Europe-wide) and Chambers Europe 2017.
-He is described by sources as “excellent for export control and sanctions.”
+- Band 3 in International Trade/WTO, Chambers Global 2017 (Europe-wide) and Chambers Europe: He is described by sources as “excellent for export control and sanctions.”

 - Band 4 in International Trade/WTO, Chambers Global 2016 (Europe-wide) and Chambers Europe 2016: “Amsterdam-based Jasper Helder is widely commended for his expertise in the field of sanctions, trade controls and export compliance, as well as his knowledge of EU customs law.
 One market observer reports, ‘He is one of the best in Europe at the moment for export controls and sanctions.’”